Deceptive Advertising: Selling Snake Oil in the Digital Age

 The Psychology of Persuasion

 Do you ever stop and wonder what makes us fall for these tricks?
 It’s not that we are stupid, but because advertisers are brilliant.
-They have a wide range of psychological tactics available in their toolkit.
+They have a wide range of psychological tactics at their disposal.

 The Scarcity Scam